I went to the Galapagos with some friends and family in July 2008 on a

 friend and Galapagos expert Frank

-third would be something even wider than 17mm on a full-frame.
-Either
+three lenses, the third would be something even wider than 17mm on a

-photography (the level of distortion limits its usefulness for
+daytime landscape photography (the level of distortion limits its

-architectural work, but that is not a concern in Galapagos)).
-Frank
+usefulness for architectural work, but that is not a concern in

-top two lenses are similar to his except that I spent more money on
+lenses"; my top two lenses are similar to his except that I spent

 If you don't have an ultra-wide-angle lens, you can still make landscape